 - Optimize images: Use a maximum size of 150KB and add alt-text in your HTML file so there is fallback text if the image does not appear.

 - Send valuable content: Ensure emails are relevant to your campaign and that the nurture has a content strategy.

-- Make sure emails are branded: Having a recognizable logo, and using brand fonts and colors increases brand recognition—even on text-based emails.
+- Make sure emails are branded: Having a recognizable logo, and using advertiser fonts and colors increases advertiser recognition—even on text-based emails.